 Self-study courses involve completing a pretest, watching a video, answering quiz questions inserted throughout the video, and successfully passing an exam with a score of 70% or better.
 Each course includes a set of materials that accompany the course presentation.
 Each course is reviewed annually to ensure the information is up-to-date with current tax law.

-This course offers 2.0 CPE credits and qualifies for IRS credit and IL CPA credit.
+This course offers 2.0 CPE credits and qualifies for IRS credit and is NASBA QAS-approved for CPA credit in all states.

 This course performs best utilizing a desktop or laptop computer.